Nikita0000000/cloud-capstone/README.md

 ![Alt text](images/import-collection-3.png?raw=true "Image 3")

-Right click on the imported collection to set variables for the collection:
+Click on the imported collection and select variables on the right side of the screen to set variables for the collection:

 ![Alt text](images/import-collection-4.png?raw=true "Image 4")